vegaprotocol/documentation/docs/node-operators/how-to/rotate-ethereum-keys.md

 }
 ```

-These can then also be retrieved from a datanode.
+These can then also be retrieved from a data node.